You are currently viewing The Role of HR in Driving Employee Engagement

 Some examples of what HR functions have been doing to increase employee engagement

-2. Wellness Programs: Employee wellness initiatives, such as fitness classes, mental health support & wellness challenges, are being introduced as a critical part of Employee Engagement calendars to enhance holistic employees’ well-being.
+HR introduces employee wellness initiatives like fitness classes, mental health support, and wellness challenges as critical parts of Employee Engagement calendars to enhance holistic employee well-being.

 Drivers of Employee Engagement

-• Communication: Effective communication is key to employee engagement.
-HR can initiate open & transparent communication channels, ensuring that employees are informed about company updates, changes & goals.
+Effective communication is key to employee engagement.
+HR initiates open & transparent communication channels, & also ensures that employees are informed about company updates, changes & goals.

 The Impact of HR Initiatives on Employee Engagement